didipostman/didipostman.github.io/README.md

 a language, hit the key, then the baffle and mimic what the app returns to you.
 You will learn the basis.
 But no grammar.
 Enjoy it.

+Instead downloading it the prototype App You can try the protoype App at This Following link https://didipostman.github.io/